Survive The Onset

 Between hands, Michael’s expression shifted.
 He was staring at his phone.

-“Oh, I meant to tell you guys,” Michael said.
+“Oh, I meant to tell you,” Michael said to Tony.
 His voice was casual, but Tony caught the tension underneath.
 “My friends were supposed to stop by tonight.
 Rick, Drew, and Eric went camping yesterday up in the mountains.
 They said they’d swing by here after they got back, but…” He trailed off, checking his phone again.
 “Nothing.
 Their phones all go straight to voicemail.”

 Tony looked up.
 “How long has it been?”